0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 It explores a revitalization of times and spaces for human flourishing that were formerly protected by a spiritual order, but can equally be rooted in secular thought.
 I propose points of resistance to a dominant social order that seeks to continually capture the vestiges of free time.

-At this juncture, we, collectively, can _consciously_ decide what the future will hold for humanity--we can determine what that looks like, what we’re building, and to what ends.
+At this juncture, we, collectively, can decide what the future will hold for humanity--we can determine what that looks like, what we’re building, and to what ends.
-If we do not rise to this challenge, then the instrumental power that has emerged out of neoliberal capitalism will decide our future for its own, ultimately banal, ends.
+If we do not rise to this challenge, then the instrumental power that has emerged out of neoliberal capitalism will decide our future for its own banal ends.
 Together we can decide if we want increases in productivity to appear in the form of profits for the few, or as surplus time allocated to the many--the latter of which can be used for leisure and the concrete activity of creating a brighter future for all.

 <span className="note"><small>"The greatest difficulty with most subjects is to do them well; therefore, please to remember this is an apology.
 It is certain that much may be judiciously argued in favour of diligence; only there is something to be said against it..."
 (Stevenson 2023, p.
 1).</small>The greatest difficulty with most subjects is to do them well,</span>[^stevenson]